Will Hastings

-Will Hastings (born July 30, 1996) is an American professional football wide receiver who is a free agent.
+Will Hastings (born July 30, 1996) is an American former football wide receiver.
 He played college football for the Auburn Tigers.

 Early life and Auburn

 Hastings was born and raised in Little Rock, Arkansas where he graduated from Pulaski Academy.
 He played high school football, and during his time the school won two state titles and in his senior year in 2015 he racked up 2,040 receiving yards.

 Hastings was only the 2nd receiver in Arkansas football history to gain over 2000 yards in a single season.

 At Pulaski Academy Hastings also played soccer and was an all state selection 2 years in a row.
 In his early teens he played elite soccer traveling over a 3 state area and was the only U-14 player chosen out of the state of Arkansas for the Region 3 Olympic Development Team.
 He participated in the National Olympic Development Team Tryouts in Orlando Florida.

 Hastings walked on at Auburn as a kicker, specializing in onside kicks, but in 2017 he was moved to wide receiver.
 At Auburn Hastings was teammates with quarterback Jarrett Stidham.
 Auburn head coach Gus Malzahn said of Hastings: "He's one of the quickest guys I've ever coached.
 I think he can get open versus any man.
 I think he's in a good spot.
 I think he'll have a chance to play at the next level.
 I couldn't be more proud."
 In the 2017 season, Hastings had 26 receptions, 525 yards and four touchdowns, but he missed the 2018 season due to a torn ACL, and in 2019 he had 19 catches for 222 yards and one touchdown.